Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 17 February 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union [EU] member companies and non-EU [Serbia and Ukraine] member companies) was 445 TWh.
+- As of 17 February 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) and the United Kingdom was 445 TWh.
 The inventories were 34.3% down from the previous month and 38.0% lower year-on-year, and 50.0 TWh lower than the five-year average.
 On 23 February 2021, the working gas volume in storage represented 37.9% of the capacity, staying within the range of 33% - 65% in the same period over the past five years, but below the five-year average.

 - The natural gas inventories in European underground storage facilities have declined sharply since the beginning of January 2021.
 The inventories in the middle of January were lower than the five-year average for the first time since August 2018, and since then, they have kept decreasing.
 LNG imports to Europe have been at a low level since the second half of 2020, especially in the winter season, which is believed to have been affected by the spike of Asian spot LNG prices.
 Among the countries with large storage capacity, the inventories in Germany have declined particularly quickly with the working gas volume in storage representing 32% of the capacity as of 17 February.
 This is the lowest level since February 2018.